equwal/LispBrain/README.md

 For example:
 - \> (load "/home/myusername/interpreter.lisp")
 Run a string of brainfuck code with:
-- \> (interpret-fuck "[code]")
+- \> (interpret "[code]")
 For example:
 - \> (interpret ".+[.+] Print out all the ascii characters and string refs") NULLSOHSTXETXEOTENQACKBELBSHTLFVTFFCRSOSIDLEDC1DC2DC3DC4NAKSYNETBCANEMSUBESCFSGSRSUS !"#$%&'(NIL*+,-./0123456789:;<=\>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\\]^_`abcdefghijklmnopqrstuvwxyz{|}~DELÇüéâäàåçêëèïîìÄÅÉæÆôöòûùÿÖÜø£Ø×ƒáíóúñÑªº¿®¬½¼¡«»░▒▓│┤ÁÂÀ©╣║╗╝¢¥┐└┴┬├─┼ãÃ╚╔╩╦╠═╬¤ðÐÊËÈıÍÎÏ┘┌█▄¦Ì▀ÓßÔÒõÕµþÞÚÛÙýÝ¯´¬±‗¾¶§÷¸°¨•¹³²■nbsp

 NIL

-SOH is an unprintable ASCII character, which is currently represented using the literal string "SOH".
-Code supports comments too:
+Some nonprintable ASCII characters such as START OF HEADER are represented with acronyms.
+See the following example, which also shows the use of a comment in brainfuck code
-- \> (interpret-fuck "+.
+- \> (interpret "+.
 Print a SOH -. reset and print a NULL")
 SOH

 NIL